 2. Define the value

 Chances are, there are already competing apps that are solving the same problem.
-You’ll need to determine what values do your app offers, and does it do so differently?
+You’ll need to determine what values your app offers, and whether does it so differently.
 It’s pointless to introduce just another app to the marketplace.
 It will be hard to monetize, even if it’s free.

 3. Define your target audience and user needs

 Depending on your target audience, some monetization strategies may work better than others.
 For example, gamers would patiently click on 30 seconds of rewarded video ads to get freebies in the game.
 Try doing that with a productivity tool for professionals, and it will be disastrous.

 Therefore, it’s important to identify your target audience.
 Doing so also helps you pinpoint the users’ needs and pain points, which is essential to ensure high signups, engagement, and retention.

 4. Check your competitors and evaluate the risks

 As lucrative as it is, you’ll want to weigh your options before plunging into the app industry.
 This is particularly true if you’re planning to launch an app in the already-crowded gaming marketplace.
 Check out who you’re competing against and explore their strengths and weaknesses to explore possible opportunities.

 Are the competing apps offering good user experience while running ads on it?
 Or is using a paid subscription model a wise move?
 Sometimes, it’s easier to be profitable with a less popular monetization strategy in a narrower niche market.

 Expert tip: You can use data.ai – a platform that lets you analyze competitors, improve ASO and paid UA, understand an audience base, identify potential partnerships, assess expansion into new markets, and build new innovative app features.